Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 3. Evernote Still Lacks Some Premium Features

 For its premium price tag, Evernote is still missing a few obvious premium features.
-Top of the list for me (and you may disagree) is markdown support.
+Top of the list for me (and you may disagree) is Markdown support.
 I don’t do any writing in my note-taking software, but I probably would if I could.
 Markdown support would help immensely in this regard.

 It’s also not possible to lock individual notes.
 You can apply a lock to your mobile apps, which required a passcode or TouchID authentication on an iPhone, every time you return to the app.
 You can’t passcode protect notes across all platforms, on a per-note basis.
 Apple Notes has had this feature for a long time, so why hasn’t Evernote followed suit?

-The seems to have put a lot of effort into developing features that I’m not interested in instead.
+Evernote seems to have put a lot of effort into developing features that I’m not interested in instead.
 There are separate apps for scanning documents including apps to scan and manage business cards, annotating screenshots, and creating handwritten notes with your iPad.
 There’s a web clipper which I never use, and Work Chat which serves no purpose for the solitary note-taker.

 I’d be far more inclined to plump for the premium option if the company was focusing on improving the core functionality of the service with note-taking features, rather than widening the ecosystem.
 Of course, this is a reflection of how I use the service so your own mileage may vary.